CMS Guidelines for Nursing Homes: 2024-2025

 This CMS web page provides critical information and updates for SNFs, including:

-• Manuals for rules and forms
+• Manuals for rules and forms.

-• Federal regulations
+• Federal regulations.

-• Billing and payment rules
+• Billing and payment references.

-• Educational resources
+• Educational resources.

-• Medicare Learning Center (MLN) newsletter sign up
+• Medicare Learning Center (MLN) newsletter sign-up.

 5. Federal Register of Current and Proposed Updates

 The Federal Register government website is a valuable resource when looking for CMS rules that have recently passed, proposed rules, or official notices.
-The Office of the Federal Register (OFR) of the National Archives and Records Administration (NARA) and the U.S. Government Publishing Office (GPO) jointly manages this website, which includes a page devoted to CMS.
+The Office of the Federal Register (OFR) of the National Archives and Records Administration (NARA) and the U.S. Government Publishing Office (GPO) jointly manage this website, which includes a page devoted to CMS.

 CMS Guidelines for Nursing Homes Updates